fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 })
 ```

-When user is not interested in seeing the detailed info of any person, the state variable <i>nameToSearch</i> is null and the query is not executed.
+When the user is not interested in seeing the detailed info of any person, the state variable <i>nameToSearch</i> is null and the query is not executed.

 If the state <i>nameToSearch</i> has a value and the query result is ready, the component <i>Person</i> renders the detailed info of a person: